 But I did take Bill up on the colour thing.
 Over the years, I've done highlights, I've done solid colour, I've done highlights with solid colour, and in a range of shades from chocolatey brown right up to platinum blonde.
 For the last few years, I settled on what I thought was my "Life Colour," a strawberry blonde (created by my other hair guy, Tony Chaar, colourist extraordinaire).
 Aside from Ye Olde Burgundy Hair Dye Disaster, which happened the one time I stepped away from the safety of Tony's hair colour reservation, I was pretty thrilled with the red.
 Even though I'm a recovering blonderexic, I thought it was so much more flattering with my skin tone compared to the light blonde that previous colourists always gave me.

-Now, I don't know if it's my new healthy diet or what, but lately my hair's been growing mega-fast.
+Lately, my hair's been growing mega-fast.
 Things started going downhill for the red when I had a moment in a store dressing room—underneath that semi-frightening lighting—and noticed a full half-inch of roots, even though it was only a couple weeks since I'd seen Tony.
 (Usually he touches me up every three, three and a half weeks.)

 The contrast of the reddish lengths with a strip of my natural mousy hue just started to bug me, big time.
 What's more, I wondered if the pink undertones in my skin mightn't look better with a cooler, not golden colour.
 At that point, I knew a new shade would be on the horizon.
 And since I like to keep you guys up to date on my hair colour changes, here's what happened next.